paolobarbolini/libraw-rs/README.md

 Work in progress bindings to the LibRaw C APIs.

-This library is still in it's early days, and is not production ready.
+This library is still in it's early days, feel free to open a PR if a feature is missing.
 Contributions and suggestions are welcome on GitHub.

 ## License